About Stars and Stripes

 Stars and Stripes has published a newspaper continuously since World War II.
 Our unique military coverage first became available online in 1999.
 Today, Stars and Stripes operates as a multimedia news organization.
 We publish the Stars and Stripes print newspaper edition Monday through Thursday, a special Weekend Edition on Friday for Europe and Pacific, and a separate Mideast edition Friday through Sunday.
 In addition, we publish several weekly and monthly publications and numerous special supplements.
-Average daily print readers number about 200,000.
+On any given day, readers and visitors number around 600,000; daily print readers average about 200,000.

 Stars and Stripes maintains news bureaus in Europe, Pacific and the Middle East to provide first-hand reporting on events in those theaters.
 In addition to news and sports, Stars and Stripes newspapers contain all the elements of an American “hometown paper,” including comics and puzzles.

 The newspapers for the Mideast are command-sponsored and distributed at no charge to forces stationed in war zones.
 In Europe and Pacific, the newspaper is for sale on base in coin boxes and at military exchanges.
 Home delivery to subscribers is available in Belgium, England, Germany, Italy, Japan, and South Korea.